fleekxyz/non-fungible-apps/README.md

 $ yarn deploy:mumbai
 ```

 to deploy the contract on the testnet.
 Please note that your wallet needs to hold enough Mumbai MATIC for the deployment to be successful.
+To reach more in-depth information about how to deploy contract checkout [this guide](https://wiki.polygon.technology/docs/develop/alchemy).

 <!-- TODO: add this section after the mainnet setup is done and tested
 **Polygon main-net**